andrewschalk/Nice-Tabs/README.md

 <p>
 <img alt="GitHub" src="https://img.shields.io/github/license/andrewschalk/Nice-Tabs"/>
   </p>
 A GUI based application that allows users to download Ultimate Guitar tabs and chords into a clean printable PDF.
-Tested with Windows 10 but should work on most systems that run python including Mac OS and Linux distros.
 Nice Tabs comes packaged with a compact version of LiveTeX so the user is not required to have a LaTeX compiler installed.

 ### Installation Instructions
-The runnable .exe is still a work in progress and is currently flagged as a virus by windows defender.
+Tested with Windows 10,11.
+Go to [Nice Tabs v0.3.0-alpha](https://github.com/andrewschalk/Nice-Tabs/releases/tag/v0.3.0-alpha) and download NiceTabs.exe.
+Windows may suggest the program is a virus, I can assure you it's not, just hit "more info" and "run anyway".
+Nice Tabs will take a long time to open as it unpacks temporary files, this is a work in progress.

+### Developer Instructions
+Tested with Windows 10 but should work on most systems that run python including Mac OS and Linux distros.
 To run the program you will need to first clone the repository in your favorite Python IDE and then follow these steps.
 Requires Python 3.
 1. Create virtual environment in the repository's root directory: ```python -m venv venv```
 2. Activate the virtual environment and select the virtual environment's python interpreter: Many IDEs will do this automatically when you start a new terminal after creating a virtual environment.
 The best way to do this will vary based on your IDE.
 3. Install required modules to virtual environment:```pip install -r requirements.txt``` and ```pip install pdflatex```(This will throw a dependancy conflict error at the moment, which I'm working on fixing, but it can safely be ignored.)